cloe-org/CLOE/CONTRIBUTING.md

 - Existing python packages such as e.g. `numpy`, `scipy` or `astropy` should be used whenever possible.
 - The code should follow [PEP8 rules](https://peps.python.org/pep-0008/) to pass the CI tests.
-- Try to avoid (as much as possible) using hardcoded parameters.
-If you do so please add them to the list of hardcoded parameters ([link to the list to be created](https://gitlab.euclid-sgs.uk/pf-ist-likelihood/likelihood-implementation/-/issues/698#note_83137)).
-Reviewers should always check if there is good reason for it or not.
+- Try to avoid using hardcoded parameters.
+If you do so please document them.
+Reviewers should always check if there is good reason for it.
 - Comments (i.e. lines starting with `#`) may be written in the code only if they are useful for the developers.
 They should never be targeted at the user and never be printed.
-Reviewers should check what comments are useful for a given merge request (MR).
+Reviewers should check what comments are useful for a given merge request.
 - Comments/docstrings should be written in third person (e.g. `Returns` instead of `Return`)
 - In accordance with the ECEB Style Guide for Euclid Publications, the convention for the language is British English.
 - Do not use all capital letters in comments and printouts.
-- Try to avoid as much as possible excluding code from coverage report with `#pragma: no cover`.
+- Try to avoid excluding code from coverage report with `#pragma: no cover`.
 It is fine to exclude certain things that cannot easily be included in unit tests (e.g. plotting routines).
-Reviewers should assess for a given MR if a given exclusion is justified.
+Reviewers should assess if a given exclusion is justified in the MR.
-- Try to avoid as much as possible using lambda functions.
+- Try to avoid using lambda functions.
 Developers need to justify why they are included in a piece of code.
 Reviewers should check that the use is indeed justified.
 - Do not use relative imports and always use absolute imports

    _Example_: